This Julia package implements a new type of AbstractString, a StringView,

 that provides a string representation of any underlying array of bytes

-), interpreted as UTF-8 encoded Unicode data.
+(any AbstractVector{UInt8}), interpreted as UTF-8 encoded Unicode data.

-type (which also wraps UTF-8 data), the
+Unlike Julia's built-in String type (which also wraps UTF-8 data), the

-type is a copy-free wrap of any AbstractVector{UInt8}
+StringView type is a copy-free wrap of any AbstractVector{UInt8}

 instance, and does not take "ownership" of or modify the array.
-Otherwise,

-is intended to be usable in any context where you might
+a StringView is intended to be usable in any context where you might

-have otherwise used String
+have otherwise used String.

 (In particular, as much as possible we try to implement efficient copy-free

-, such as iteration and regular-expression
+String-like operations on StringView, such as iteration and regular-expression

-searching, as long as the underlying UInt8
+searching, as long as the underlying UInt8 array is a contiguous dense array.)

 For example: